 A FIDO U2F facet cannot be on another DNS suffix line

 1.2.1 Naming Considerations

 By design, the U2F standard has strong DNS naming constraints which oblige an organization to federate U2F over its own services only (those services located on an identical DNS domain).
 If you intend to integrate U2F authentication for both public and private services, it becomes even more complex as there must be a DNS name coherence with the internal (private) DNS naming.

-For example, you can use U2F for internal services provided that the internal DNS names are under the same suffix than the AppID.
+For example, you can use U2F for internal services provided that the internal DNS names are under the same suffix as the AppID.

 Example: If your internal domain is local.mycompany.com, then you can add internal facets like: